 If you’re traveling on a tight schedule, please don’t book a ferry out of Koh Phangan for the very next morning right after the full moon party – you will regret it.
-Stay for a few hours more, catch up on your sleep and leave in the evening next day, if you must.
+Stay for a few hours more, catch up on your sleep, and leave in the evening the next day, if you must.

 Please don’t come to Koh Phangan with only one agenda – full moon party.
 Honestly, there are some better parties that happen on this island apart from full moon.
 Moreover, the island itself is very beautiful.
 Read my blog about the awesomeness of Koh Phangan.